-- HeadQuarters – A good place for hot and heavy action, and the largest gay cruise bar in Sydney.
-Here you can find plenty of playrooms, private spaces, video lounges and themed parties.
-Open 24 hours over the weekend, but its often deserted at other times given it is the most expensive cruise bar in Sydney.
-When its good its good kind of place, just find out how busy it is before you enter.
-Bar hours are limited to 6pm to 3am.
+A good place for hot and heavy action, and the largest gay cruise bar in Sydney.
+Here you can find plenty of playrooms, private spaces, video lounges, and themed parties.
+Open 24 hours over the weekend, but it’s often deserted at other times, given it is the most expensive cruise bar in Sydney.

-- Signal – A popular sex-on-premises venue in the heart of Oxford Street with a younger crowd.
-Plenty of private rooms, 2 movie lounges and lots of spaces for fun play including a glory hole.
-If you have trouble finding it, you need to enter through Toolshed (some people get confused and think they are one in the same).
+A popular sex-on-premises venue in the heart of Oxford Street with a younger crowd.
+Plenty of private rooms, 2 movie lounges and lots of spaces for fun play, including a glory hole.
+If you have trouble finding it, you need to enter through Toolshed (some people get confused and think they are one and the same).
 Very, very busy on Thursday’s Naked Nights.